shrey6162/Questionnaire.github.io/README.md

 ### Scope of Development

-•	The main aim of our project is creating a good interaction between the student and teacher.
+•	The main aim of our project is creating a good interaction between the student and teacher.<br>
-•	We are trying to do the project at best level to satisfy all the end users (i.e., student/faculty).
+•	We are trying to do the project at best level to satisfy all the end users (i.e., student/faculty).<br>
-•	In our future we are decided to provide more security to our website which may not be hacked.
+•	In our future we are decided to provide more security to our website which may not be hacked.<br>
-•	And we give the choice to student to add their name under the faculty who they wish and get advice for their betterment.
+•	And we give the choice to student to add their name under the faculty who they wish and get advice for their betterment.<br>
-•	It will be more empowering.
+•	It will be more empowering.<br>
-•	Next, we are aiming to provide some online classes in to our website.
+•	Next, we are aiming to provide some online classes in to our website.<br>

 **[⬆ Back to Index](#index)**